-Single use lenses are now available to suit most eyes and prescriptions and you may be surprised how inexpensive an option this is.
+As single use lenses are now available to suit most eyes and prescriptions, you may be surprised how inexpensive an option this is for you and your family.
+Here are just a few of the benefits of wearing contact lenses:

 For your convenience we are able to direct ship contact lenses to your home or office and we carry lenses from all major North American manufacturers.

-We naturally hope that you will entrust your long term corneal health and contact lens comfort to us, to allow us to keep you in current technology as new products come to market, to make adjustments as your eye changes or lifestyle needs dictate and to troubleshoot any tolerance or eye health issues that may arise.
+We naturally hope that you will entrust your long term vision health and contact lens comfort to us, to allow us to keep you in current technology as new products come to market, to make adjustments as your eyes change or lifestyle needs dictate and to troubleshoot any tolerance or eye health issues that may arise.
 This is our commitment to you with a lens purchase from us.

 If you elect to purchase lenses elsewhere, they (the vendor) bear this same responsibility to you.
 If you have comfort, vision or product quality issues with your lenses provided by another optical professional or site, call them and ask them to provide you with the care you deserve.
 If your provider is unable to, we will remain available to you to manage your concerns (consulting fees will apply).